ufidon/its330/labs/lab07/README.md

 2. (20%) Find the dot Net garbage collector information with template [gs.cs](./code/cs/gc.cs) in C#.

 ### 3. Review questions (60%)
 1. (15%, 5% each algorithm) Given six memory partitions of 300 KB, 600 KB, 350 KB, 200 KB, 750 KB, and 125 KB (in order), how would the first-fit, best-fit, and worst-fit algorithms place processes of size 115 KB, 500 KB, 358 KB, 200 KB, and 375 KB (in order)?
 Find the total internal fragmentation and the total external fragmentation for each algorithm.
+(Hints: internal fragmentation = memory partition - residing process; external fragmentation = unusable memory partition)
 2. (10%, 5% each) Assuming a 1-KB page size, what are the page numbers and offsets for the following address references (provided as decimal numbers):
+(Hints: logical address = page number x page size + offset)
    1. 3085
    2. 42095
 3. (10%) Consider a paging system with the page table stored in memory.
    1. (4%) If a memory reference takes 50 nanoseconds, how long does a paged memory reference take?
+      (Hints: access page table first to find the mapping entry, then access the memory again, the memory is accessed twice)
    2. (6%) If we add TLBs, and 75 percent of all page-table references are found in the TLBs, what is the effective memory reference time?
 (Assume that finding a page-table entry in the TLBs takes 2 nanoseconds, if the entry is present.)
+Hints:
+      1. the effective memory reference time = 75% access with TLB hit + 25% access with TLB miss
+      2. access with TLB hit = TLB access + memory access
+      3. access with TLB miss = TLB access + memory access (find the page entry and load into TLB) + memory access
 4. (12%, 4% each)Consider the following segment table:

    | Segment | Base | Length |